ArrakisFinance/arrakis-docs/src/text/arrakisModular/guides/quickstart/overview.md

 # Quickstart

 A quickstart guide to understanding and interacting with an Arrakis Modular Public Vault.
-We explain how to use deposit and remove funds from a vault.
+We explain how to deposit and remove funds from a vault.

 - [TL;DR](./introduction.md)
 - [Modularity](./modularity.md)